Sugar House, Salt Lake City: History

 Sugar House was established in 1853, six years after Brigham Young led the Latter-Day Saint settlers into the valley.
 Its name derives from the sugar beet test factory of the Deseret Manufacturing Company, which was established in a former blacksmith shop in the area with the assistance of Jersey-born convert Philip DeLaMare.
 The name came as a suggestion from Margaret McMeans Smoot, the wife of then mayor of Salt Lake City, Abraham O. Smoot.

 Sugar House Prison, the first Utah state prison, was located in Sugar House during the 19th century and early 20th century.
 The prison was closed in 1951 and moved to Draper.
 All of the buildings were torn down and the land was converted into Sugar House Park and Highland High School.
 In 1928, at the dedication ceremony of the Sprague Library, Mayor John F. Bowman suggested Sugar House from then on be referred to as "South East Salt Lake City."
 This suggestion was rejected.

 In the early 20th century, the corner of 1100 East and 2100 South was known as "furniture row" because three furniture stores were located there.
 Two have closed and one, Sterling Furniture, remains.
 Rockwood Furniture closed its doors in 1999 and Granite Furniture closed its Sugar House location in 2004, after more than 80 years of operation.
-(Granite Furniture still has a West Jordan store at 1475 West 9000 South.)

 In 1990, the Sugar House Center shopping center was completed.
 This brought large national chains to the area for the first time.
 In 1998 The Commons, a shopping center located just east of the town center ("Granite Block") and adjacent to the "Sugar House Center", was constructed in response to low patronage and has since been the target of both praise and criticism.